 During the summer they lived in camel-hair tents in the valley, then moved into the caves for protection in the harsh winter months.
 However, Petra’s recent popularity has brought some changes.
 Government programs have relocated most of the Bedul out of the caves to new, offsite housing.

 But the Bedul are still what makes Petra tick.
-And everyone has a job – from tiny little girls trying to sell you pretty rocks to the ancient men hawking “antique” coins.
+And everyone has a job – from petulant little girls trying to sell you pretty rocks to the ancient men hawking “antique” coins.

 If ever there was a definition of “charm” … the handsome tour guides keep the tourists’ rapt attention.

 The camel jockeys are quite distinctive with their long wool robes and rakish “Mad Max” looks.
-They are usually running a string of 2 or 3 camels.
+They’re usually running a string of 2 or 3 camels.
 This guy greeted us with, “Come ride my camel.
 She’s the Ferrari of the desert!”